lauralwd/azolla_phd_thesis/source/16_chapter_6_it-takes-two.md

   \end{tablenotes}
 \end{threeparttable}

-### FR alters transcripts from MIKCc and R2R3MYB TF related to those of the IF of seed plants
+### FR alters transcripts from MIKC^C^ and R2R3MYB TF related to those of the IF of seed plants
 As in the case of _N. azollae_ symbiont, the ferns largest changes in transcript accumulation under FR were in genes with unknown function, then in secondary- and lipid-metabolism (Supplementary Table S4, _A. filiculoides_ nucleus).
 We noted the large induction of the SWEET-like transporter (Azfi_s0221.g058704: 22 BM, 7.5 log2FC, 0.000 Padj), of transcripts related to cysteine-rich peptide signaling (Azfi_s0046.g030195: 42 BM, 7.1 log2FC, 0.074 Padj; Azfi_s0745.g084813: 99 BM,  4.0 log2FC, 0.000 Padj) and of transcripts from jasmonate metabolism.
 To examine the link between IF in seed plants and IS ferns, however, TF were analyzed in more depth.
-Transcripts of MIKCc and of R2R3MYB TF were strikingly induced in sporophytes under FR (Table 2).
+Transcripts of MIKC^C^ and of R2R3MYB TF were strikingly induced in sporophytes under FR (Table 2).

-The most induced TF transcript was annotated as SOC1-like MIKCc (Azfi_s0028.g024032: 9 BM, 7.2 log2FC, 0.001 Padj); its predicted gene model, however, lacked the K-domain.
+The most induced TF transcript was annotated as SOC1-like MIKC^C^ (Azfi_s0028.g024032: 9 BM, 7.2 log2FC, 0.001 Padj); its predicted gene model, however, lacked the K-domain.
 This problem was due to the fact that the TF encoded by Azfi_s0028.g024032 was not expressed in vegetative sporophytes used for the original annotation of the _A. filiculoides_ genome [@Brouwer2017c; @Li2018].
-Manual re-annotation of this TF using the reads obtained in this study allowed to place it precisely in phylogenetic trees of MIKCc transcription factors sampled over taxa representing different lineages of land plant evolution (Supplementary Figure S4; +@fig:fig7_MIKCc_phylogeny).
+Manual re-annotation of this TF using the reads obtained in this study allowed to place it precisely in phylogenetic trees of MIKC^C^ transcription factors sampled over taxa representing different lineages of land plant evolution (Supplementary Figure S4; +@fig:fig7_MIKCc_phylogeny).
-In fact, both induced Azolla MIKCc from Table 2 were placed in the reproducibly well-supported clade (95.5% bootstrap confidence) of fern sequences radiating separately from the angiosperm and gymnosperm MIKCc clade that gave rise to AtSOC1, FLC, and the A,C,D and E-function floral homeotic genes (Supplementary Figure S4; +@fig:fig7_MIKCc_phylogeny).
+In fact, both induced Azolla MIKC^C^ from Table 2 were placed in the reproducibly well-supported clade (95.5% bootstrap confidence) of fern sequences radiating separately from the angiosperm and gymnosperm MIKC^C^ clade that gave rise to AtSOC1, FLC, and the A,C,D and E-function floral homeotic genes (Supplementary Figure S4; +@fig:fig7_MIKCc_phylogeny).
 Induction of the _A. filiculoides_ SOC1-paralogue had been confirmed by qRT-PCR (Supplementary Figure S2G).
 In Arabidopsis, AtSOC1 is known to control the steady state of miR319 that inhibits TCP TF functions necessary for the transition to an inflorescence meristem at the shoot apex [@Lucero2017]; the link may also operate in Azolla since a TCP TF (Azfi_s0168.g054602: 661 BM, 1.11 log2FC; 0.086 Padj) was induced in ferns on TL with FR (Supplementary Table S4, _A. filiculoides_ nucleus).